HorizenOfficial/evm-documentation/docs/build.md

 You are now set, the **client** starts automatically.

-**Note:** YUMA TESTNET requires time to synchronize the entire blockchain.
-While waiting, check the progress by comparing the last block in the [Yuma Explorer](https://yuma-explorer.horizen.io) with the response of the following RPC method:
+**Note:** GOBI TESTNET requires time to synchronize the entire blockchain.
+While waiting, check the progress by comparing the last block in the [Gobi Explorer](https://gobi-explorer.horizen.io) with the response of the following RPC method:

 ```
 curl -X POST "http://127.0.0.1:9545/ethv1/" --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":"test"}' -H "accept: application/json"